imjihuan/fuego/docs/rst_src/Installing_Fuego.rst

 It includes detailed descriptions of the operations, for both users and developers.

-..
-Tip:: If you are interested in a quick outline of steps, please see the :ref:`Fuego Quickstart Guide <quickstart_guide>` instead.
+If you are interested in a quick outline of steps, please see the :ref:`Fuego Quickstart Guide <quickstart>` instead.

 ===========
 Overview